CyberShadow/btdu/README.md

 Some [btrfs](https://btrfs.wiki.kernel.org/) features may make it difficult to estimate what disk space is being used for:

-- **Subvolumes** allow cheap copy-on-write snapshots of entire filesystem trees, with data that hasn't been modified being shared among snapshots
+- **Subvolumes** allow cheap copy-on-write snapshots of entire filesystem trees, with unmodified data being shared among snapshots
 - **File and extent cloning** allow creating cheap copies of files or parts thereof, with extents being stored only once
 - **Compression** transparently allows further reducing disk usage